Using DPF Through Docker¶

 set DPF_START_SERVER=False set DPF_PORT=50054

 DPF container.
 It should match the first value within the

 ansys.dpf.core not to start an

-instance and rather look for the service running at
+instance but rather look for the service running at

 DPF_PORT.
-If those environment variables are undefined, they
+If these environment variables are undefined, they

 default to 127.0.0.1 and 50054 for